JShad30/CADWork_full_stack/README.md

 * Jobs App - Deals with the uploading of a job for a job owner, the bidding on a job, accepting bids and the messages and payment between the parties.
 * Users App - This deals with the sign up, login and reset password functionality.
 * Blog App - This deals with the create, edit, delete and the viewing of the blogs
-* Products App - This deals with the viewing, cart and checkout functionality of the products/ shop.
+* Shop App - This deals with the viewing of the products/ shop.
-* cadwork is the main app file.
+* cadwork is the main app file which contains the settings for the site.

 The 'jinja template engine' (http://jinja.pocoo.org/) has been used within the html template pages already described.

 ### Payment Methods

 The products from the shop, if added to the users cart can be paid for through the 'Stripe API'.
-This is connected to the site.............
+This is connected to the site with the 'stripe.js' file stored in the 'js' folder within 'static'.

 ### Data Storage

+Database tables were created in the 'models.py' files of the apps.

 ### Version Control